top of page

-Standards of Practice for Diversional and Recreational Therapists
+Standards of Practice for Diversional & Recreational Therapists

 Standards for practice outline what the profession expects of its members and act topromote, guide and direct professional Diversional and Recreational Therapy practice.
 Our standards provide a framework for developing competencies and describe the responsibilities for which members of the profession are accountable.
 Standards also guide Diversional and Recreational Therapists on the knowledge, skills, judgement, and attitudes needed to practice safely.